AssadAldin/lessons-dashboard/README.md

 ## Installation
 Here are the steps you need to follow to install the dependencies.

-1. Download and extract the template from Next.js Templates.

 2. After that **cd** into the template directory then run this command to install all the dependencies